Frequently Asked Questions

 Answer: All games and practices occur during the week.
 Some teams might attend a weekend tournament.
 Practices start after school and run to 4:30 to 4:45.
 Students should be picked up by 5:00.
 All games start usually at 3:15 with the 8th playing first followed by the 7th.
-Some opponants only have a combined team which would mean only the 8th grade would play.
+Some opponents only have a combined team which would mean only the 8th grade would play.
 These situations should be shared well in advance.
 Sometimes changes occur during the season with an opponant dropping or combining a team due to decling numbers.
 Buses usually return from away games around 5:00 but this is depending on the other school’s location.

 Question: Do you have games or practices during breaks or on weekends?

 Answer: Generally, we do not practice during breaks.
 Games are not scheduled during school holidays, in-services or conferences.
 Wrestling may have a tournament on a Saturday.